ryand6/SudokuGenerator/README.md

 # Sudoku Generator

-Utility class used to generate unique sudoku problems and save them to file based on their difficulty rating.
+JAR file used to generate unique sudoku problems and save them to file based on their difficulty rating.

 ## Steps